willow-ahrens/symmetry-benchmarks/README.md

 ```
 sh run_benchmarks.sh
 ```
 Benchmarks took us a little over an hour to run.
 The benchmarks may be run individually with the individual commands in the `run_benchmarks.sh` script.
-Results will be generated in the `kernels/` directory next to the corresponding experiment script.
+Results will be generated in the toplevel directory.
 Corresponding reference results used in the publication are available with the filename suffix `_reference.json`.

 ## Plot the results